 Redistricting at the Local Level in Virginia

-Many local jurisdictions in Virginia are redrawing the boundaries of their districts this year to reflect the results of the 2020 Census.
+Many local jurisdictions in Virginia are redrawing the boundaries of their election or magisterial districts this year to reflect the results of the 2020 Census.
 The law applies to jurisdictions who elect officials chosen to represent a part of the jurisdiction.
 There are only four counties who elect their supervisors on a county-wide basis: Arlington, Highland, Madison, and Mathews counties.
 Some cities and smaller jurisdictions will also have to tackle redistricting.

 Why You Should Care